rug-ds-lab/APMVerification/README.md

 ### Other Petri net formats

 The verification classes can be easily extended to allow the use of other Petri net formats.
-All that is required is a class that extends nl.rug.ds.bpm.verification.stepper.Stepper, which is then passed to nl.rug.ds.bpm.verification.Verifier.
+All that is required is a class that implements nl.rug.ds.bpm.verification.stepper.Stepper, which is then passed to nl.rug.ds.bpm.verification.Verifier.

-The Stepper should implement the following three methods:
+The Stepper should implement the following four methods:

+	void setConditions(Collection<Condition> conditions);
+	% Sets the conditions that limit which paths can be followed.

-	public Marking initialMarking()
+	Marking initialMarking();
-	% Returns the initial marking of your net
+	% Returns the initial marking of your net.

-	public Set<Marking> fireTransition(Marking marking, String transition, Collection<Condition> conditions)
+	Set<Marking> fireTransition(Marking marking, String transition);
-	% Given a current marking, the unique identifier of a transition, and optional limiting
+	% Given a current marking and the unique identifier of a transition,
-	% conditions, returns the marking after firing the transition starting from the given marking.
+	% returns the marking after firing the transition using the given marking.

-	public Set<Set<String>> parallelActivatedTransitions(Marking marking)
+	Set<Set<String>> parallelActivatedTransitions(Marking marking);
 	% Given a marking, returns Y_par(M) as defined in [2].

+A stepper that uses and tracks data variables implements nl.rug.ds.bpm.verification.stepper.DataStepper instead.
+DataStepper extends Stepper with one method and uses the nl.rug.ds.bpm.verification.stepper.DataMarking class to store variables as additional atomic proportions.

+	void setInitialVariables(Collection<Variable> variables);
+	% Sets the variables that are included as atomic proportions, and (optionally) their initial values.

 ### Related publications
 For more information on the inner workings of this package, please see the following publications, or when incorporating this package into your work, please cite the following publications.